-Behind every successful event is a dedicated event planner that knows how to plan an event and who works diligently to ensure a smooth event experience for those involved.
-For organizations looking to hold events, finding the perfect event planner is a key task or for people looking to become an event planner, understanding the proper skills required for this position is a must.
+Behind every successful event is a dedicated event planner who knows how to plan an event and who works diligently to ensure a smooth event experience for those involved.
+For organizations looking to hold events, finding the perfect event planner is a key task, or for people looking to become event planners, understanding the proper skills required for this position is a must.

 What is an event planner?

 An event planner also referred to as a convention planner or event coordinator, is the one in charge of coordinating all event details.
 These details can change vastly depending on the type of event but overall, the event planner is often the liaison for the clients and planning committees.
 The main reason an event planner is hired, rather than an internal employee maintaining events, is because event planning skills are unique for this role that those outside of the industry lack as well as the sheer amount of time one must dedicate to running a successful event and the

 Embarking on event planning can be a daunting task for first-time applicants, given the diverse set of responsibilities involved.
 Initiating an event necessitates in-depth market research, meticulous gathering of pertinent information, and skillful negotiation of contracts for venues and essential bookings.
 Additionally, overseeing staff and their activities is a crucial responsibility, alongside the significant task of managing guests and their requirements.
 This encompasses crafting the guest list and delving into details such as researching dietary restrictions for special attendees.